GSA/10x/Staffing Issues/FY18 Round 2 Phase 1/Bundle-1-(Contracts)-Staffing-Issue.md

 - [ ] Strategist / Researcher:

+* Number of weeks this role is needed: 3-4 weeks

+* Hourly commitment per week: 32 hours

+- [ ] Strategist / Researcher:

-* Number of weeks this role is needed: 6-7 weeks
+* Number of weeks this role is needed: 3-4 weeks

-* Hourly commitment per week: 25-32 hours
+* Hourly commitment per week: 32 hours

 - [ ] Acquisition/Contract Vehicle SME:

-* Number of weeks this role is needed: 6-7 weeks
+* Number of weeks this role is needed: 3-4 weeks

-* Hourly commitment per week: 5-8 hrs
+* Hourly commitment per week: 8 hrs

-NOTE: The strategist/researcher role can be divided between two people if that better aligns with staffing availability or needs.
+Note for the staffing team: Please avoid staffing the pitch authors (Mark Headd) to these projects.
+Thanks!

 ## Prior to closing this issue